Do you remember repeating the following over and over to family, friends and peers?

 Hey, I’ve got the BEST idea ever.
 Watch me make it happen!

 Yet it didn’t matter what fruit I picked out of the bowl that day, week or month as it always tasted great.
-And to the point of convincing myself each time that this particular idea (apple/pear/banana) was the absolute one.
-While also assuring others of the same notion.
+In fact, I would convince myself each time that this particular idea (apple/pear/banana) was the absolute BEST one, while also convincing others of the same notion too.

-However, the boost or surge didn’t last long, regardless of whatever it was I bit on and held up high to show you.
+However, the boost or surge of energy didn’t last long, regardless of whatever it was I bit into and held up high to show you.

 It’s All a Matter of Time!